Bob Diaco: 2016

 After an exciting 2015, the Huskies were projected to be bowl-eligible in 2016, but hope quickly faded after a weak win over FCS Maine, and a botched goal-to-go situation vs. Navy that would have put the Huskies at 2–0.
 The Huskies traveled to Houston at 2–2, but got blown out.
 UConn then went on to beat Cincinnati 20–9, but then lost out to finish 3–9.

 Connecticut fired Diaco on December 26, 2016, effective January 2, 2017.
 His buyout, renegotiated after the 2015 season, was $3.4 million.
 Media reports indicated that Diaco's refusal to consider former Minnesota head coach Jerry Kill for the position of offensive coordinator may have led to his termination.
 Connecticut hired former head coach Randy Edsall to replace him.
 Diaco finished his head coaching career at the University of Connecticut having the worst winning percentage amongst Huskies' head coaches since 1920.

 Nebraska

 In 2017, head coach Mike Riley hired Diaco to serve as the defensive coordinator at Nebraska.
 He was fired along with Riley and most other assistant coaches on November 25, 2017 after the Cornhuskers finished 4–8.

 Oklahoma

 Diaco joined the University of Oklahoma as a defensive analyst on March 17, 2018.
 He was subsequently promoted to outside linebackers coach on October 8, 2018 after defensive coordinator Mike Stoops was fired by head coach Lincoln Riley.

 Louisiana Tech

 Diaco was named defensive coordinator at Louisiana Tech on January 24, 2019.

 Purdue

 On January 2, 2020, Diaco was named the defensive coordinator and linebackers coach at Purdue University.
-Following the 2020 season, Head Coach Jeff Brohm announced that Diaco would not return.
+Following the 2020 season, head coach Jeff Brohm announced Diaco would not return.